gkjohnson/vscode-urdf-preview/README.md

-# URDF Viewer VSCode Extension
+# URDF Preview VSCode Extension

 An extension for viewing and testing a URDF file.
 Based on [this URDFLoader](https://github.com/gkjohnson/urdf-loaders/) for THREE.js.